OctopusDeploy/docs/src/pages/docs/installation/sql-database/local-sql-server.md

 The database can be configured in either a hot/cold or hot/warm configuration.

+Please refer to [our guide](/administration/data/failing-over-to-secondary-data-center) on failing over and recovering from a secondary data center.

 ### Hot/cold

 For hot/cold, you are limited to a single option, [Database Backups](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/backup-overview-sql-server).
 After the backup is complete, copy it to the secondary data center.